jacobhtkh/crop-disease-detector-api/README.md

 ## About

-This project is a small **HTTP API** for frontends that use AI to estimate whether a crop image shows disease (or related labels), depending on the model you configure.
+This project is a small **HTTP API** for frontends that use AI to estimate whether a crop image shows disease, depending on the model you configure.

 The server is a **FastAPI** app in `main.py`.
 It can **store uploaded images** and **run image classification** with a Hugging Face [Transformers](https://huggingface.co/docs/transformers) [`image-classification` pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.ImageClassificationPipeline).
 The default checkpoint is a general ImageNet-style classifier (`microsoft/resnet-50`).
 For crop disease work, set `HF_IMAGE_CLASSIFICATION_MODEL` to a **fine-tuned** model whose labels match your use case (for example [`LishaV01/agriculture-crop-disease-detection`](https://huggingface.co/LishaV01/agriculture-crop-disease-detection)).